EECC and Your Contact Center: What Industry Leaders Are Doing Now to Ensure Compliance

 In short, verbal confirmations on terms and disclosures have proven to

-Putting preparations into motion today can help organizations meet compliance requirements before they take effect on Dec.
-21 of this new EECC directive.
-Our new guide breaks down the steps your organization can take to most efficiently ensure compliance with the electronic communication regulation while making it easier to complete transactions with your customers.
+Putting preparations into motion today can help organizations meet compliance requirements to meet the EECC directive.
+Our guide breaks down the steps your organization can take to most efficiently ensure compliance with the electronic communication regulation while making it easier to complete transactions with your customers.